Zone Rock in the RTC

 Next album, titled Tekst II and having an artistic image of an aeroplane in the cover (as a parody to contemporary Lead Aeroplane albums) was realesed next year keeping their blues influences, but wasn’t as critically and commercially successful as their debut.
 Even so the band performed with success in the second edition of the Męć Kaldorzy festival and opened Skaldi’s concerts during their national tour that year.
 Then the band had a hiatus, as some of its members had military duties.

-Critical acclaim was finally achieved in 1977 with their fourth and final album, En Miemorza Malcolmu Z-u (In memory of Malcolm Z, in hommage to the recently gunned down zonee American activist), which was also the best local in its sub-genre of zone rock.
+A new guitarist joined during 1977 and critical acclaim was finally achieved with their fourth and final album, Ciępu i Ura Malcolmu Z-u (The Time and the Hour of Malcolm Z, in hommage to the recently gunned down zonee American activist), which was also the best local in its sub-genre of zone rock.
 Also commercially successful, it permitted Tekst to go in a tour abroad (across Central Europe) in their own name.
 In their return tensions arose among some of the band’s members, because of disagreements about what direction should the band follow after their recent success.
 Finally they disbanded at the end of 1977.

 Kremliaus laikrodis (Kremlin Clock) was formed in 1972 in Vilnius, Lithuania.
 It was named after the famous clock at Spasskaya Tower, at the Moscow Kremlin, overlooking the White Square.
 After performing in Vilnius and nearby area they self-relesed in 1975 their debut album full of spacey soundscapes combined with a touch of blues which became their hallmark style, Rūkas niekad nesibaigs (The Fog Will Never End), which they usually sold during their concerts.
 That album was at the time perfectly unnoticed by the musical critics.